swlinkalt-lab/PDF_Inspecter/README.md

 ![PDF Inspector Demo](./assets/demo_en.gif)
 > Focus your time on making decisions, not digging through files.

+> "I was facing hundreds of PDFs to review...
+> Now I can select the files I actually need to check in just minutes!"

 ---

 ## ✅ Who Should Use PDF Inspector Business